 The Investment Committee must annually review, revise, and adopt the list of qualified broker/dealers authorized to engage in investment transactions with the City.
 Investment Officers, or their authorized representatives, shall not conduct business with any firm with whom public entities have sustained realized losses on investments or whose name the Investment Committee has removed from an approved list.
-If the City has retained an investment advisor, the Investment Committee shall annually adopt the investment advisor's broker/dealer list.

-C. Investment Advisor - The City may retain the services of an investment advisory firm registered under the Investment Advisers Act of 1940 (15 U.S.C.
+- C. Investment Advisor The City may retain the services of an investment advisory firm registered under the Investment Advisers Act of 1940 (15 U.S.C.
 Section 80b-1 et seq.) or with the State Securities Board to assist in the review of the investment policy, cash flow requirements, the formulation of investment strategies, the execution of security purchases, sales and deliveries, as well as attend quarterly investment meetings, provide periodic security valuations, market updates, and to generally service the investment needs of the City.
 The investment advisor will also be responsible for performing broker/dealer financial due diligence on the City's behalf and provide a list of its authorized broker/dealers on an annual basis.
-The City, however, retains ultimate responsibility as fiduciary of its assets.
 The investment advisory contract may not be for a term longer than two years and its renewal or extension must be approved by the City Council by ordinance or resolution as required by the Tex.
 Gov't.
-Code Sec.
-2256.003(b).

-- D. Compliance A qualified representative from any firm offering to engage in investment transactions with the City is required to sign a written instrument upon receiving and reviewing a copy of this Policy.
-Investments shall only be made with those business organizations (including local government investment pools and investment advisory firms) which have provided the City with this written instrument executed by a qualified representative of the firm, acknowledging that the business organization has: - 1.
-Received and reviewed this Policy. - 2.
-Implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the City and the organization that are not authorized by this Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the City's entire portfolio or requires an interpretation of subjective investment standards.
+Code Sec.2256.003(b). - D. Compliance A qualified representative from any firm offering to engage in investment transactions with the City is required to sign a written instrument upon receiving and reviewing a copy of the Investment Policy.
+Investments shall only be made with those business organizations (including money market mutual funds, local government investment pools, and investment advisory firms) which have provided the City with this written instrument executed by a qualified representative of the firm, acknowledging that the business organization has: - 1.
+Received and reviewed the City's Investment Policy. - 2.
+Implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the City and the organization that are not authorized by the Investment Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the City's entire portfolio or requires an interpretation of subjective investment standards.